 We provide information about legal alternatives to illegal peer-to-peer sharing of materials.

-- The material is posted on the UTS copyright compliance website.
+- The material is posted on this website.

 - Other linked material at this site provides information on civil and criminal liabilities and summary information about penalties in federal copyright laws.

 - Also, every time students log into the MySAIL portal, the link for legal alternatives is presented with all other critical university systems (Webmail, Moodle, SAIL, etc.).

 When complaints occur, we take the following actions: